UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

                $ module spider Julia/1.8.5-linux-x86_64

-.. admonition:: Output at UPPMAX as of Oct 2024
+    ??? note "Output at UPPMAX as of Oct 2024"
-   :class: dropdown

        .. code-block::  console